-- in an emergency take the action necessary to help the child (including calling 999) - report your concern as soon as possible to the DSL, no later than the end of the day preferably as soon as you come to know of the abuse - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a record of concern form (found in staffroom or any of the school offices - seek support for yourself if you are distressed.
+- in an emergency, take the action necessary to help the child (including calling 999) - report your concern as soon as possible to the DSL, no later than the end of the day, preferably as soon as you come to know of the abuse. - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a record of concern on a pink CP form, found in Fiona's/Nimesha's/Sajna's/EYFS offices. - seek support for yourself if you are distressed.